MSLNZ/msl-package-manager/docs/new_package_readme.rst

    python condatests.py --show

-Since every developer can name their environment_\s to be anything that they want the **condatests.ini** file is included in **.gitignore**.
+Since every developer can name their environment_\s to be anything that they want, the **condatests.ini** file is included in **.gitignore**.

 The following are example **condatests.ini** files.